JiangJie/fetch-t/docs/functions/fetchT.md

 A `FetchTask` or `FetchResponse` depending on the provided options in `init`.

+A `FetchTask` representing the operation with an `ArrayBuffer` response.

 ### Type Param

 The expected type of the response data when not using a specific `responseType`.